genesiscloud/genesis-cloud-inference-articles/art03.md

 [here](https://docs.nvidia.com/deeplearning/tensorrt/archives/index.html).

-## Appendix A: Benchmarking results on NVIDIA RTX 3090
+## Appendix A. Benchmarking results on NVIDIA RTX 3090

 All recommendations and examples described in the Articles 1, 2, and 3 are also applicable to Genesis Cloud instances equipped with NVIDIA RTX 3090 GPUs.
 We have conducted benchmarking